yosufali/face-recognition/README.md

 I chose to implement the following classifiers:

 - Support Vector Machine using Bag of Words features
-- Support Vector Machine using History of Oriented Gradients features
+- Support Vector Machine using Histogram of Oriented Gradients features
 - Feedforward Neural Network using Bag of Words features
-- Feedforward Neural Network using History of Oriented Gradients features
+- Feedforward Neural Network using Histogram of Oriented Gradients features

 The classifiers were trained using images of students taking the module.